tewcc1975-2/simpleapp/README.md

 # SimpleApp Project

-This is a project to use as an example.
+This is a simple project to use as an example.
 The readme file gives more information about the project.

 ## Contributors